poiyomi/PoiyomiDocs/docs/download/download.md

 **If an update becomes available, click the Green <FAIcon icon="fa-solid fa-circle-up"/> icon to update to the latest version.**

+The Repository also includes the `Poiyomi Pro` package.
+To learn more about Poiyomi Pro, [see the details below](#poiyomi-pro).

 </TabItem>

 </Tabs>